Back to Blog

 What this means for you:

-• If you are on the 3% default, your contributions will automatically increase to 3.5% in April 2026
+• If you were on the 3% default, your contributions automatically increased to 3.5% on 1 April 2026

 • Your take-home pay will reduce slightly (but the long-term benefit is significant)